 Everything Email Marketers Should Know About Gmail

 Already 12 years have passed since I created my Gmail account in 2007.
 That was pretty much the time when I first needed a more professional email address that includes my real name, not a nickname that I used to use for gaming or MySpace (Wow, I instantly felt old when MySpace came to my mind).
 These days most young people create their first email address when they get their first smartphone.
 I bet that the majority of these kids create Gmail addresses because they surely know by the age of 8-10 about Google.
-Gmail has more than 1.5 Billion active users Not surprisingly Gmail has over 1.5 Billion active users officially (October 2018) and as such serves as the primary email address for most people on the Globe.
+Not surprisingly Gmail has over 1.5 Billion active users officially (October 2018) and as such serves as the primary email address for most people on the Globe.
 Maybe only a Chinese email provider could do better than Google, but email is dead there, actually, it wasn’t really born at all (they use WeChat for nearly everything).
 For the rest of the world, email is here to stay, and clearly Gmail is the biggest player in the field and as such it’s a very common topic in every email marketer community.
 No matter how often it comes up I couldn’t find a resource that would list out everything an email marketer should know about Gmail, so I decided to dive deep into the topic for you guys.

 Subject line length in Gmail